-Through the ages the possession of an axe often meant the difference between life and death when people had to hunt, create temporary homes on the move and defend themselves from attacks by animals and humans.
+Through the ages, the possession of an axe often meant the difference between life and death when people had to hunt, create temporary homes on the move and defend themselves from attacks by animals and other humans.
 The axe and tomahawk these days have evolved into different tools or weapons, the tomahawk being lighter and more versatile as well as having specific design features different to the axe.

-In the field of battle tomahawks have proven their versatility.
+In the field of battle, tomahawks have proven their versatility.
 The Vikings were known for their use of the battle-axe in war- mainly because an axe was much cheaper than the cost of forging a quality sword and of course they were useful around the farm for all sorts of jobs.
-If a Viking was attacked he always had his axe with him.
+If a Viking was attacked, he always had his axe with him.
 Lugging a sword around the farm just wasn’t practical and you can’t throw a sword!